 A home entertainment setup is all about the sound source.
 Arguably, speakers are the most important component of any home theater.
 Many audiophiles spend years—and a lot of money—fortifying top-notch home entertainment systems capable of redefining the listener’s experience.

 When picking your speakers, you might find yourself stuck between two choices: active and passive speakers.
 Not all experts agree upon each type’s benefits, making things harder.
 We’re here to discuss the strengths of each, matching your lifestyle with its best options.

 The Active Speaker

-Often, these speakers which are suitable for a home entertainment system have additional amplifiers within the speaker enclosures.
-This speaker system can pack an active crossover and several amplifiers backing different drivers.
+Often, active speakers which’re suitable for a home entertainment system have additional amplifiers within the speaker enclosures.
+An active speaker system can pack an active crossover and several amplifiers backing different drivers.